 Therefore, what we are currently experiencing is not the resurgence of the general political right; that has been long-established.
 What we are seeing now is more like the public unveiling, of the expertly veiled, mask of corruption.
 It is like seeing, for the first time in many years, the Trojan horse of fascism.
-A philosophy that has been lying, largely unnoticed, but ever-present under the surface of our Starbucks and selfie fuelled society; an overt emergence of sorts, of the inconspicuously situated anti-community-value-system that has been the main driving force behind the coercion of the left, the pacifying of the masses, and the rise of global inequality.
+A philosophy that has been lying, largely unnoticed, but ever-present under the surface of our Starbucks and selfie fueled society; an overt emergence of sorts, of the inconspicuously situated anti-community-value-system that has been the main driving force behind the coercion of the left, the pacifying of the masses, and the rise of global inequality.
 All of which, are a direct result of the failures of the entire Western political class, since Thatcher and Reagan, including every Stormont executive since the Good Friday Agreement.
-This class, although occasionally assuming the guise of progressive government, willingly acts under the instructions of the ‘too-big-to-fails’, the IMF, and/or, the ‘1%’, whatever you prefer..
+This Neoliberal class, despite assuming the guise of progressive governments, willingly acts under the instructions of the ‘too-big-to-fails’, the IMF, and/or, the ‘1%’, whatever you prefer.

 In light of this, it becomes apparent, that many destructive policies already existed within these plutocracies, before Trump was elected, which in fact, paved the way for him.
 Trump’s path therefore, was laid by Reagan, Thatcher, Bush Snr and Jnr, the Clintons, Blair, Obama, and of course, the banks, among others.
 The incestuous, profit-driven relationships that were developed during these administrations, between financiers and politicians, have created endless wars, and Victorian levels of inequality.
 These relationships, therefore, are as much to blame as anything or anyone for Trump, for Isis, and, for the rampant individualism that is destroying our chances of building more just and equal world.